storj/docs/code/Style.md

 ## Field order

 Prefer consistency in field ordering.
+The usual ordering is "dependencies", "immutable information" (e.g. configuration) and finally "internal state".
+In some cases it's beneficial to have multiple groupings in "internal state" (e.g. when dealing with mutexes).
 For example:

 ```go
 type Service struct {